danaredena/TextDocumentClassifier/README.md

-This instruction covers both the Versions 1 and 2 of the ME 4
+A text document classifier using Naive Bayes that tells the topic that the text document is most likely to be under to among the 20 topics.

-Programming Language: Python 3
+This covers both the Versions 1 and 2 of the ME 4 Programming Language: Python 3

 For building the dictionary: